open-xml-templating/docxtemplater/docs/source/tag_types.rst

 This will loop over the first parent <w:p> tag

-If you want to insert HTML styled input, you can also use the docxtemplater html module : https://docxtemplater.com/modules/html/
+If you want to insert HTML styled input, you can also use the docxtemplater html module: https://docxtemplater.com/modules/html/

 Set Delimiter
 -------------